 (B) A certificate of registration holder found to have the accreditation upon which the certificate of registration was issued revoked, suspended or otherwise no longer valid may have the certificate of registration suspended or revoked by the board.

 (C) Upon suspension, revocation or nonrenewal of a license or certificate of registration, the facility shall return the license certificate or certificate of registration to the board, within thirty days after the disciplinary action goes into effect.

-(A) Upon determining that a person or persons has offered, is offering, or is threatening to offer HME services to the public without valid authorization and in violation of section 4752.02 of the Revised Code, the board may file a request with the Ohio attorney general asking that a civil action for appropriate relief be filing with the court of common pleas in the county in which the violation has occurred, is occurring, or threatens to occur.
+(A) Upon determining that a person or persons has offered, is offering, or is threatening to offer HME services to the public without valid authorization and in violation of section 4752.02 of the Revised Code, the board may file a request with the Ohio attorney general asking that a civil action for appropriate relief be filed with the court of common pleas in the county in which the violation has occurred, is occurring, or threatens to occur.
 The report shall include the following:

 (1) The name and address of the alleged violator;